North Carolina GOP legislators making changes to new abortion law days before enforcement

 “We very much see it as something that is technical and clarifying,” Sen. Ralph Hise, a Mitchell County Republican, told reporters after the Senate voted for the abortion alterations, tacked on to another pending state health agency bill.
 “It makes no substantive changes.”

 But the language appears to attempt to thwart a federal lawsuit filed last week by Planned Parenthood South Atlantic and a doctor who performs abortions that seeks to declare all or parts of the enacted abortion law unconstitutional.
-The litigation accelerated Wednesday when those who sued formally asked to block the law's enforcement much sooner, before any potential trial.
-U.S. District Judge Catherine Eagles scheduled a hearing for next week on the temporary restraining order request.
+The litigation accelerated Wednesday when those who sued formally asked to block enforcement of a large portion of the law much sooner, before any potential trial.
+U.S. District Judge Catherine Eagles scheduled a hearing for next week on the temporary restraining order and preliminary injunction requests.

 The lawsuit cited several requirements in the new abortion law that it claims are “unintelligible, inherently contradictory, irrational, and/or otherwise unconstitutional into every part of the abortion process.”